*Updated 2024

 Community immunity

 An extended benefit of vaccination is its potential for causing “herd immunity”- also known as community immunity.
 This is when a large enough portion of a community becomes immunized to disease, thereby limiting the chance of an outbreak within the entire community.
 Though it may not apply to Covid-19, with other infectious diseases, such community protection can be important for infants, who are too young to be vaccinated.
 However, a critical number of people need to be vaccinated for this to work; for example, 42,000 people in the United States came down with whooping cough in 2012 after most of the country failed to meet the herd immunity criteria for pertussis vaccinations (92-94%), which was the highest outbreak in the previous 20 years.
+It seems another outbreak of whooping cough, the worst in a decade, is again worrying doctors and parents, partly because, perhaps, families got behind on their vaccines during the pandemic.
 In other words, if your child isn’t vaccinated, he or she can pose a public health risk and increase the chances of disease outbreaks where you live.

 Vaccines may be risky for your kids